pyjanitor-devs/pyjanitor/README.rst

 - If all empty column names and rows were removed prior to data analysis, a lot of hurt w.r.t. checking shapes could be eliminated!

+- I also hypothesize that expressing our data cleaning process as a series of method-chained verbs makes our code closer to the *actions* being taken on the data, which in turn makes it easier to make reasonable guesses as to why those actions are being taken.

 What if instead we had standard data cleaning routines implemented?
 Even better, what if they were Pythonic, easy to use, and explicit about exactly what they did?
-Perhaps we'd have a much easier time doing data science!
+Perhaps we'd have a much easier time doing data science instead!

 installation
 ------------